iTwin/itwinjs-core/docs/bis/fundamentals/other-perspectives/information-models-and-elements.md

 - A user could create a DefinitionModel to collect together project standards (styles, categories, etc.)
 - A developer could create a private DefinitionModel to hold application or domain definitions and configuration settings.

+DefinitionElement instances meant to be discoverable by any logic writing to an iModel need to be organized according to the guidelines specified in [Organizing Repository-Global Definition Elements](../data-organization/organizing-definition-elements.md).

 ### InformationPartitionElement

 InformationPartitionElement is an abstract base class for elements that indicate that there is a new modeling perspective within the overall repository information hierarchy.